 NoteYou can add up to three dimensions.

 Metric Attribution shows the contribution of related metrics to the change in the attribution metric.
-When you select Metric Attribution, you can set Attribution Method to Metric Factor or Metric Correlation.
+When Attribution Type is set to Metric Attribution, set Attribution Method to Metric Factor or Metric Correlation.

 Metric Factor